Vince Guaraldi's "A Charlie Brown Christmas" Played in Its Entirety, Sunday Dec-10

 Strawshop inaugurated the tradition of “A Charlie Brown Christmas” (immortalized forever after as CBX) at the Erickson Theatre off Broadway in December 2011.
 From a sparse gathering of about 65 people at that first show to larger groups at Rainier Chapter House and Town Hall Seattle, CBX finally found a permanent home at the Cornish Playhouse at Seattle Center in 2014.

 Now, the Jose Gonzales Trio performs two shows on the second Sunday each December, accommodating 700-800 people.
-CBX22 is December 11.
+CBX23 is December 10.

 The 1pm Matinee is designed with a shorter playlist, cheaper tickets, and no intermission.
 This helps jazz fans with busy holiday social calendars get in and out of Seattle Center in a little over an hour.
 This also can be easier for kids who love dancing to Charlie Brown and Snoopy (which the Trio encourages) but might not be able to stay up late for the longer evening show.

 The Main Event starts with a cocktail party onstage at the Playhouse from 6pm-7pm.
-Featuring artisan chocolatier Meg Maggie Margaret (who started her business at CBX11 all those years ago at the Erickson), and concessions from Tuxedos & Tennis Shoes, the party includes a raffle to support Strawberry Theatre Workshop’s 2023 Season of programming.
-The Trio goes on at 7pm with two sets interrupted by an intermission to refill one’s drink and buy one last raffle ticket to go home with that 42” Jumbo Snoopy.
+Featuring artisan chocolatier Meg Maggie Margaret (who started her business at CBX11 all those years ago at the Erickson), and concessions from Tuxedos & Tennis Shoes, the party includes a silent auction to support Strawberry Theatre Workshop’s 2024 Season of programming.
+The Trio goes on at 7pm with two sets interrupted by an intermission to refill one’s drink and get a photo taken with our 42” Jumbo Snoopy.